 However, despite the 30-hour battery life and sturdy construction, the Amiron Wireless was made for home-use and you’ll find both its bulky build and lack of active noise canceling to make it unfit for use elsewhere.

-But Beyerdynamic has set out to prove that this isn’t the case anymore with their Amiron Wireless headphones supposedly offering sound quality that is on par with the best wired audiophile headphones out there.
+But Beyerdynamic has set out to prove that this isn’t the case anymore with their Amiron Wireless headphones supposedly offering sound quality on par with the best wired audiophile headphones out there.

-The immense asking price that these headphones go for would suggest that they have succeeded in their endeavor, but the headphones still aren’t flawless.
+The immense asking price these headphones go for would suggest that they have succeeded in their endeavor, but the headphones aren’t flawless.

 |Name||Beyerdynamic Amiron Wireless|